Model Engineering College: Graduate programs

-Students who successfully complete these academic programs from the institute will receive a Master of Technology (M.Tech) degree at the end.
+Students who successfully complete these academic programs from the institute will receive a Master of Technology (M.Tech) degree issued by the APJ Abdul Kalam Technological University at the end.

 Admission

 The admission procedure and the fee structure for the academic programmes offered by the institute are decided by APJ Abdul Kalam Technological University (KTU) and Institute of Human Resources Development (IHRD) respectively.

 Admissions to the undergraduate programs are based on the ranklist prepared after the performance of applicants in the KEAM Entrance Test conducted by the Commissioner of Entrance Examinations (CEE), Kerala.
 15% of total seats to the programs offered by the institute are reserved for Non-Resident Indians (NRIs).

 Admissions to postgraduate programs offered by institute are based on the ranklist of Graduate Aptitude Test in Engineering (GATE) conducted by Indian Institutes of Technologies (IITs).
 The vacant seats are filled based on nativity, percentage of marks obtained, and reservation criteria of the students.

 Research

 MEC was the first engineering college in Kerala to be recognised by Cochin University of Science and Technology as the research centre of university in the branch of Electronics and communication engineering in the year 2010.
 The research areas in 2010 included Digital image processing, Signal processing, and Optical communication.

 Later, the APJ Abdul Kalam Technological University (KTU) extended the research into various specialisations including Microwave engineering, Biomedical Signal and Image Processing, VLSI and Embedded systems, Reliability engineering, etc.

 In September 2022, the APJ Abdul Kalam Technological University (KTU) decided to establish a Centre of Excellence (CoE) at MEC for advanced learning and research in the following fields of Computer engineering with industrial linkages: